Belgian Numbers (formerly Eric Numbers).

 Here are the first Belgian-0 numbers:

 Here is another example in order to explain how the above sequence works.
-Take it’s integer 17 for instance; 17 is an Belgian-0 number because 17 belongs to this infinite sequence:
+Take its integer 17 for instance; 17 is a Belgian-0 number because 17 belongs to this infinite sequence:

 0 1 8 9 16 17 24 25 32 ...